OSM-es/CatAtom2Osm/INSTALL.md

     catatom2osm

-To uninstall just remove the script:
+To uninstall in Linux/Mac just remove the script:

     sudo rm /usr/local/bin/catatom2osm

+In Windows, there exists an uninstaller in the installation folder.

 Development
 -----------